 Parallel: Participants are assigned to one of two or more groups in parallel for the duration of the study

-Model Description Definition: Provide details about the Interventional Study Model.
-Limit: 1000 characters.
+Model Description NA

 Number of Arms *2§ Definition: The number of arms in the clinical trial.
 For a trial with multiple periods or phases that have different numbers of arms, the maximum number of arms during all periods or phases.